Gatskevich/credit-calculator/README.md

 - **Monthly Payment Calculation:** Computes the monthly payment amount based on the credit amount, term, and interest rate.
 - **Detailed Breakdown:** Shows how each monthly payment is split between the capital and interest.
 - **Pagination:** Allows navigation through the repayment schedule month by month.
-- **Responsive Design:** Optimized for various screen sizes and devices.

 ## How It Works